RoodzFernando/RoodzFernando/README.md

 # Hi I am Roodz Fernando 👋

-### A remote Full-Stack web-developer seeking for the next adventure of his life.
+### A remote Full-Stack web-developer seeking his next adventure.
 ### I enjoy learning new things and connecting with people across a range of industries.
-If you ever want ### to bounce ideas off of me, please feel free to reach out.
+If you ever want
+### to bounce ideas off of me, please feel free to reach out.
 <br>

 # More info about Me.